Now Reading

 5. Akira (1988)

-Like any story that unfolds in fresh territory and deals with complex themes, Akira can be perplexing to comprehend in the first-viewing.
+Like any story that unfolds in fresh territory and deals with complex themes, Akira can be perplexing to comprehend the first viewing.
 Though the central plot is about a psychologically damaged young man, a lot goes on in Otomo’s world, from government conspiracies to economic disintegration.
-At the same time, Akira is a mesmerising experience largely due to Otomo’s vibrant and painstakingly detailed animation.
+At the same time, Akira is a mesmerizing experience largely due to Otomo’s vibrant and painstakingly detailed animation.
 Its awe-inspiring visuals still exert a revolutionary influence on cinematic art.

 4. Ergo Proxy (2006)